 - Any PCB assembly instructions, if required

-- Send Files to Vendor for PCB, PCBA: We send the files to vendor for Prototype version 1 manufacturing.
+- Send Files to Vendor for PCB, PCBA: Once manufacturing files are ready, these are send to the vendor for Prototype version 1 manufacturing.
 This stage generally take 3-4 weeks of time.
-During this time, team will setup the hardware testing jig (manual or automatic), take support from firmware team to build test firmware which will be required to test the hardware.
+During this time, team will setup the hardware testing jig (manual or automatic), take support from firmware team to develop the basic test firmware which will be used for the testing of the hardware prototype.

-- Board Bring Up/Testing/Debug: Once you get the PCB prototype version 1 from the vendor, you need visually inspect it and check if everything is done as requested and the start testing the hardware block by block.
-Generally, 1st boards are tested by powering one block at a time as there are chance some design mistake is there, if we power full board we will end up loosing the whole hardware that why block wise power up of the circuit and testing is done.
-If any issues are found during testing, those are debugged and engineer will try to fix the issue with some workarounds like jumpers, using external components or hardware.
-Many times this stage also involved 3-4 weeks of testing to ensure prototype version 1 works well and issues do not go to next prototype version.
+- Board Bring Up/Testing/Debug: Once you get the PCB prototype version 1 from the vendor, you need to visually inspect it and check if everything is done as requested and then start testing the hardware block by block.
+Generally, Proto Version 1 boards are tested by powering one block at a time as there are chances some design issues are there, if we power full board, we may end up loosing the whole hardware.
+That’s why block wise power up of the circuit and testing is preferred.
+If any issues are found during testing, those are debugged and engineer will try to fix the issue with some workarounds like jumpers, using external components or hardware, etc. This stage may take several weeks like 3-4 weeks based on the complexity of the hardware for testing.
+This will ensure prototype version 1 works well and issues do not go to next prototype version.

-- Delta Design changes: After review of prototype version 1 testing is done considering all review points, design changes are done to improve the design further.
-This stage aims to make sure Prototype version 2 is good enough to go for initial 100-500 units pilot lot production and field trials.
+- Delta Design changes for Prototype Version 2: After the review of prototype version 1 testing is done, design changes are implemented considering all the review points.
+This stage aims to make sure Prototype version 2 should not have any issue and should be good enough to go for initial 100-500 units pilot lot production which can be used for field trials.
 Changes may involved in Component changes, changes in Schematic, PCB.
-Design cycles repeats for prototype version 2 from point 5 to 13.
+Design cycle repeats for prototype version 2 from point 5 to 13.

-- Ready for Pilot: In 99% of the cases 2 iterations are good enough but if design is still not ready due to technical issues, may need further iterations.
+- Ready for Pilot: In 99% of the cases two iterations are good enough to produce a hardware which is ready to pilot lot production.
+But, if design is still not ready due to technical issues, it may need further iterations.
 Cycle repeats from 5 to 11 for each iteration.

-Above details, gives a good overview of what happens in a typical embedded hardware development cycle, a lot more goes in the process which is not covered here for the sake of simplifying it and making it easy for everyone to understand at high level.
+Above details gives a good overview of what all happens in a typical embedded hardware development cycle, a lot more goes in the process which is not covered here for the sake of simplifying it and making it easy for everyone to understand at high level.

 I hope you have understood the steps involved in hardware development of a product.

-If you need help in embedded product development, I help companies build successful and reliable products.
+If you need help in embedded product development, I can help you with my design services.